LeandroParisi/My_Complete_FullStack_Course/README.md

 3. 3 classes / week: 9 months + 9 months projects = 1 year and 6 months

 '* Plus eventual extra time to finish projects
+'** The durations can be even more reduced if you are capable, and I have the time, to do more than 3 lessons per week OR if you are capable of having 2 subjects on the same class (this last option WON'T change the total price of the course)

 ### Payment conditions: